sailfishos-patches/patchmanager/doc/example_patch.json.md

  - "silica" - will restart Lipstick
  - "keyboard" - will restart the keyboard service

-These will stop/restart the corresponding system applications (e.g. jolla-browser) after applying the patch.
+These will stop/restart the corresponding system applications (e.g. the jolla-browser) after applying the patch.

  - "browser"
  - "calendar"
  - "camera"